 Please note that all associated individuals are also required to create their own accounts and, depending on the license type, may also be required to have a security clearance.

 All applications will be screened before Health Canada conducts a final review.

 Step 6: Choose Your Immigration Program

-The best ways to get to Canada through the cannabis business sector is the Entrepreneur Program and Investor or Start-up Program.
+The best ways to move to Canada through the cannabis business sector are the Entrepreneur Program and Investor or Start-up Program.

 For those who wish to start an innovative business that can both create jobs and compete on a global scale, the Start-Up or Investor Program is for you.
 Applicants will be required to meet the following criteria in order to apply: